Search our site ...

 TO CHICAGO BY CAR

-The fastest way to commute from Arlington Heights and Barrington to Chicago is by car on I-90 E. Note, you'll want to be sure that you are leaving the suburbs around 6:30-7:00am to avoid traffic and leaving the city between 3:30-4:00pm or after 7:00pm to avoid rush hour traffic.
-From Barrington, get on I-90 E in Hoffman Estates from Barrington Road, follow I-90 E and I-94 to W Ohio Street in Chicago, then follow W Ohio Street to N LaSalle Drive and N Clark Street to S Federal Street.
+• From Barrington, get on I-90 E in Hoffman Estates from Barrington Road, follow I-90 E and I-94 to W Ohio Street in Chicago, then follow W Ohio Street to N LaSalle Drive and N Clark Street to S Federal Street.
 Depending on traffic, this route takes approximately 47 minutes one way.
-Note: this route has tolls.
-See all route options here.

-From Arlington Heights, you’ll take this same route, but you can get to I-90 E in Elk Grove Township from N Arlington Heights Road.
+• You’ll take this same route from Arlington Heights, but you can get to I-90 E in Elk Grove Township from N Arlington Heights Road.
 Depending on the time of day and traffic, this route takes approximately 38 minutes one way.
-Note: this route has tolls.
-If you want to avoid tolls, you can take the longer commute via I-290 E. See all route options here.

-Cons of Commuting by Car: Commuting by car also comes with a cost.
-You’ll need to calculate expenditures related to tolls, gas, parking, car insurance and upkeep, and, of course, the cost of the car itself.
+Cons: Commuting by car also comes with a cost.
+You’ll need to calculate expenditures related to tolls, gas, parking, car insurance, and upkeep, and, of course, the cost of the car itself.
 Commuting times may also vary depending on traffic, especially during construction, so car commutes can be less predictable than taking public transit.
 Cars also add more pollution to the environment.

 TO CHICAGO BY TRAIN

-If you prefer not to own a car or else to utilize your commute time to accomplish some work in transit, you can take the train.
-In Barrington, you’ll start in Metra’s Union Pacific Northwest (UP-NW) and end at Olgilvie Transportation Center.
+• In Barrington, you’ll start at Metra’s Union Pacific Northwest (UP-NW) and end at Ogilvie Transportation Center.
 You can find detailed information on schedules, maps, fares, and stations/parking here.
-Please note that COVID-19 has changed route times and frequency, as well as a few processes and procedures.

-From Arlington Heights, the Metra connects to this same line but starts at the Arlington station located at 45 W. Northwest Highway.
+• From Arlington Heights, the Metra connects to this same line but starts at the Arlington station located at 45 W. Northwest Highway.
 The average commute time from Arlington on this route is 45 minutes.
-View more information on the schedule, maps, fares, and more here.
-As mentioned above, the coronavirus has altered processes and schedules, so be sure to go to the Metra website for the latest information.

-Pros of Commuting to Chicago by Train: Taking the train allows you to reduce costs related to car travel.
+Pros: Taking the train allows you to reduce costs related to car travel.
 It also allows you to work during your commute for higher productivity, possibly enabling you to cut some of your in-office time.
 Of course, public transit is also better for the environment.

-Cons of Commuting To Chicago by Train: You won’t have as much privacy when you take the train, and you may still need to own a car so that you can get to the train station.
+Cons: You won’t have as much privacy when you take the train, and you may still need to own a car so that you can get to the train station.
 The commute will also be a little longer by train, and you may not be dropped off as close to your destination as you would like.

 TO CHICAGO BY BUS

-Pros to Commuting to Chicago by Bus: While the length of the commute makes it much harder to think of pros for taking the bus, keep in mind that the bus may be a good option for you within the city itself to get closer to your work destination, particularly if you commute with a heavy briefcase or other cumbersome equipment.
+Pros: While the length of the commute makes it much harder to think of pros for taking the bus, keep in mind that the bus may be a good option for you within the city itself to get closer to your work destination, particularly if you commute with a heavy briefcase or other cumbersome equipment.
 Don’t rule out a hybrid commuting approach.

-Cons to Commuting to Chicago by Bus: The biggest con to taking the bus is, of course, the length of the commute itself, as well as the many bus changes involved.
-It’s also harder to work on your commute when you take the bus because of these many stops.
+Cons: Of course, the biggest con of taking the bus is the length of the commute itself, as well as the many bus changes involved.
+Because of these many stops, it’s also harder to work on your commute when you take the bus.

-Work From Home near Chicago
+Work From Home Near Chicago

 With working from home becoming more prevalent, you may be interested in remodeling a certain room as you will be seeing it more often or even working in an office room.
-Creating a nice work environment from home can make work much more enjoyable, keep you working productively, and potentially increase your homes value!
+Creating a nice work environment from home can make work much more enjoyable, keep you working productively, and potentially increase your home value!